nestjs/docs.nestjs.com/content/faq/errors.md

 #### Circular Dependency

-Occasionally you'll need to have [circular dependencies](/fundamentals/circular-dependency) in your application.
+Occasionally you'll find it difficult to avoid [circular dependencies](/fundamentals/circular-dependency) in your application.
+You'll need to take some steps to help Nest resolve these.
 Errors that arise from circular dependencies look like this:

 ```bash
 Nest cannot create the <module> instance.